stephkealey/OnlineRepository/README.md

-# Welcome to my Online Resume
+# Welcome to Stephanie Kealey's Resume

 My name is Stephanie Kealey and I am a senior Computer Information Systems major with a minor in Spanish.
 I will use this repository to display the skills and certifications I acquired in my time at The University of Tulsa.